fbpx

 Greater than or equal to $750,000

-The 2023 Part B total premiums for high-income beneficiaries with immunosuppressive drug only Part B coverage are shown in the following table:
+The 2024 Part B total premiums for high-income beneficiaries who only have immunosuppressive drug coverage are shown in the following table:

 Part B Immunosuppressive Drug Coverage Only